manjillama/food-loops/README.md

 ## Project Introduction

-**Yatri Admin API server** is currently created using Node.js on the top of Express framework and TypeScript.
+**Batsal server** is currently created using Node.js on the top of Express framework and TypeScript.
 For database, we've decided to go with MongoDB and and Mongoose as an ODM.

 ## Folder structure